 Back then a continuous security fence blocked the front of the winding engine house from the back, by a series of panels slicing across the site behind the pumping engine shaft.
 From the wall of the brick-built part of the winding engine house, over to the back of the stonework of the pumping shaft itself.
 This fence consisted of several posts bolted into the ground, between which pronged security panels were hung, topped with barbed wire.
 Inviting it was not, but equally it did not prevent vandalism over the years.

 One fence panel, nearest to the brick wall of the winding engine house was later removed for basic access, but the remaining fenceposts and panels had lingered on.
 They were both an obstacle to viewing the pumping shaft, and frankly a bit of an eyesore to boot.
 Screaming ‘keep out’ on a site we are seeking to open up as part of sharing Hemingfield’s Hidden History remains a challenge, as security remains a key concern, and we need to ensure a safe and sustainable future for this important piece of our industrial heritage.

 Back in 2022, the work to clear away the unwanted blockages was taken in hand.
 Of course handling heavy fence panels is one thing, but tackling the rather unfriendly barbed wire was quite another.

 The crew carefully removed and wound up the barbed wire before taking out the panels and posts blocking the pumping shaft.

 Clearing space next to the shaft also meant the volunteers needed to relocate a big stack of bricks –

 – something we are well versed in from almost eight years of practice.
 Although telekinesis was certainly attempted first – the whole process took a couple of working days on site to finish off.

-But the results mean we can now see the whole pumping engine shaft more clearly, and visitors can gather around all three sides of the railings to look down into the pumping engine shaft.
+But the results mean we can now see the whole pumping engine shaft more clearly, and potential visitors can gather around all three sides of the safety railings to look down into the pumping shaft.